changun/proxy/README.md

 # Web Proxies

-Web proxies for Google App Engine and local machine.
+Web proxies with the same API on Google App Engine and local machine.

 ## Deploy